What Sting Can Teach You About Blogging

 There’s nothing worse than sitting down to write your blog post and finding yourself completely devoid of ideas.

-Trying to think of something to write, without any prior research or thought, is going to put you in a difficult situation, because you are losing time trying to come up with the perfect idea.
+Trying to think of something to write, without any prior research or thought, is going to put you in an awkward situation because you are losing time trying to come up with the perfect idea.

 The solution is to have a publishing calendar and a list of ideas that you've written down and accumulated.
-Whether you are a new blogger or a company CEO who wants to establish a web presence for their company, having a publishing calendar solves many problems and leads to content of a much higher quality.
+Whether you are a new blogger or a company CEO who wants to establish a web presence for their business, having a publishing calendar solves many problems and leads to a content of much higher quality.

 You can use OneNote on your PC, Mobile and Tablet and synchronise so that your new ideas are always available.